Geoc2022/Geoc2022.github.io/content/other/umbral.md

 $$
 \Delta f(x) = f(x + 1) - f(x)
 $$
 This operator is used to find the difference between consecutive terms in a sequence.
-For example, if we have a sequence $1, 4, 3, 4$ based on $f(x) = x^3 - 8x^2 + 20x - 12$
+For example, if we have the sequence $1, 4, 3, 4$ based on $f(x) = x^3 - 8x^2 + 20x - 12$,

 we can apply the finite difference operator to find the first difference: